sofia-etchegoin/confessions-for-cats/README.md

-# Boilerplate: Fullstack with Sass
+# Boilerplate: Confessions for Cats

 ## Setup